 Kubernetes has quickly become the “gold standard” for running containers in production, spanning public, private, and hybrid cloud scenarios.
 It’s been remarkable to watch its explosive growth just this past year alone.
 Every cloud vendor now supports an easy-to-use managed Kubernetes solution — Google GKE, Azure AKS, and AWS AKS — making it easier than ever to start writing and deploying Kubernetes applications.

 Pulumi for Kubernetes is a way to create, deploy, and manage Kubernetes applications using your favorite programming languages. that works across AWS, Azure, Google Cloud, OpenStack, and other clouds, now to Kubernetes and cloud native architectures.
 You can dive right in here and look at some powerful things Pulumi enables here.

 In this post, we’ll look at 12 “pearls” – bite-sized code snippets – that demonstrate some fun ways you can program the cloud using Pulumi.
 In my introductory post, I mentioned a few of my “favorite things”.
-Now let’s dive into a few specifics, from multi-cloud to cloud-specific, spanning containers, serverless, and infrastructure, and generally highlighting why using real languages is so empowering for cloud scenarios.
+Now let’s dive into a few specifics, from multi-cloud to cloud-specific, spanning containers, serverless, and infrastructure, and generally highlighting why using familiar languages is so empowering for cloud scenarios.
 Since Pulumi lets you do infrastructure-as-code from the lowest-level to the highest, we will cover a lot of interesting ground in short order.

 Ahoy!
 Today we launched Pulumi, an open source cloud development platform, providing the cloud’s first true programming model using real programming languages.
-We believe that containers, serverless, and hosted cloud services change everything about how we design and build software.
+We believe that containers, serverless, and hosted cloud services change everything about how we design and build software and applications.
 All developers these days are cloud developers.
 We saw a big gap in the way people want to create this software, and how they are required to do it today with configuration YAML and templating languages, and sought to close that gap.